Home / Gossamer-Winged (Lycaenidae) / Purple Hairstreak (Neozephyrus quercus)

 Quick Facts

-Distribution Scattered throughout much of Europe, northern parts of Africa, Anatolia, Caucasia, and Transcaucasia
+Distribution Found across much of Europe, northern Africa, Anatolia, Caucasia, and Transcaucasia.

 Did You Know?